With March, we usher in spring, and what better flowers than daffodils and jonquils to herald this marvelous seasonal change?

 10 Facts About Jonquils

 Jonquils are technically just a subtype of daffodils.
-Both flowers belong to the Amaryllis family and fall under the Narcissus genus.
+Both flowers belong to the Amaryllis family and fall under the Narcissus genus, which also includes the narcissus flower.

 Generally, each daffodil stem holds one flower, but jonquils are different because there are multiple flower clusters on each stem.
 Jonquils also have darker leaves, with more on each plant than a regular daffodil variety.